Need help? Our experts are ready to find the solution you need.

 Mining and Mineral Logistics

-For more than 45 years, Lynden has been helping mining customers explore, develop and operate mines across Alaska, Canada, and in other locations around the world.
+For over 50 years, Lynden has been helping mining customers explore, develop and operate mines across Alaska, Canada, and in other locations around the world.
 From copper and zinc to silver and gold, we are committed to safely and cost-effectively bringing your product to market with our mining and mineral logistics services.

 Whether you need camp modules trucked to a remote mining site or charter air support to deliver freight to the top of a mountain, Lynden’s combination of logistics and transportation companies can provide the services you need to make your exploration or mining operation a success.
-We can provide an operations team, truck transport of ore concentrate from mine to port, ship loading, charter barge services, assistance in management, set-up and construction.
-We can even handle distribution to smelters anywhere in the world.
+An entire operations team, truck transport of ore concentrates from mine to port, or ship loading and charter barge services – we tailor our services to your specific needs.
+We can also assist with mine construction, management and setup and distribution of product to smelters anywhere in the world.

 Lynden has earned a reputation for safely bringing supplies and equipment to and from hard-to-reach locations, no matter how wide, tall or heavy.
-With barges, hovercraft and a fleet of L-382 Hercules aircraft, we can access any area and troubleshoot the route ahead of time to make sure there are no worries with oversize permits or operating in sensitive areas.
-Let us put our years of mining and mineral logistics experience to work for you.
+With barges, hovercraft and a fleet of L-382 Hercules aircraft, we can access any area and troubleshoot the route ahead of time to make sure there are no worries with oversize permits or sensitive areas.
+Our unique marine-rail facilities in Whittier and Fairbanks allow for efficient rail-to-truck, barge-to-rail transfer for transporting mining materials.

 Every shipment includes Lynden’s free online EZ Commerce system for tracking, tracing and reporting as well as other helpful online tools.